Ross Woods, rev. 2018, '20-'25

 Your annotated bibliography should show the role and effects of recent research in the field.
 It is a way of getting ahead start by learning as much as you can from what has already been written.
 That way, your research project will build on the work of others rather than repeat it.
 This also gives a firm theoretical basis for your research.

 Look at the page on doing an internet search.
-However, for a literature review, do most of your search in several databases of research articles, for example, Google Scholar and Core.
+For a literature review, do most of your search in several databases of research articles, for example, Google Scholar and Core.
 (A general search of the internet will gather lots of non-research materials of little value.)

 When you get a relevant and helpful paper: